+Table 2: Examined attributes for Stock.
 Last price Open price Today's change (%) Today's change(\$) Market cap Volume Today's high price Today's low price Dividend Yield 52-week high price 52-week low price EPS P/E Shares outstanding Previous close

-We focus on 1000 stocks, including the 30 symbols from Dow Jones Index, the 100 symbols from NASDAQ Index (3 symbols appear in both Dow Jones and NASDAQ), and a randomly chosen 873 symbols from the other symbols in Russell 3000.
-We collected data one hour after the stock market closes every day to minimize the difference caused by different crawling time.
-Thus, each object is a stock with a particular symbol on a particular day.
-We have data for July 2011 on weekdays.
+We focused on 1000 stocks, including the 30 symbols from Dow Jones Index, the 100 symbols from NASDAQ Index (3 symbols appear in both Dow Jones and NASDAQ), and randomly chosen 873 symbols from the other symbols in Russell 3000.
+Every weekday in July 2011 we searched each stock symbol on each data source, downloaded the returned web pages, and parsed the DOM trees to extract the attribute-value pairs.
+We collected data one hour after the stock market closes on each day to minimize the difference caused by different crawling times.
+Thus, each object is a particular stock on a particular day.

 We observe very different attributes from different sources about the stocks: the number of attributes provided by a source ranges from 3 to 71, and there are in total 333 attributes.
 Some of the attributes have the same semantics but are named differently.
-After we match them manually, there are 153 attributes.
+After we matched them manually, there are 153 attributes.
 We call attributes before the manual matching local attributes and those after the matching global attributes.
 Figure 1 shows the number of providers for each global attribute.
-We observe that the distribution observes Zipf's law; that is, only a small portion of attributes have a high coverage and most of the "tail" attributes have a low coverage.
+The distribution observes Zipf's law; that is, only a small portion of attributes have a high coverage and most of the "tail" attributes have a low coverage.
 In fact, 21 attributes (13.7%) are provided by at least one third of the sources and over 86% are provided by less than 25% of the sources.
-Among the 21 attributes, the values of 5 attributes can keep changing after market close due to after-hour trading.
+Among the 21 attributes, the values of 5 attributes can keep changing after market close due to after-hours trading.
 In our analysis we focus on the remaining 16 attributes, listed in Table 2.
+For each attribute, we normalized values to the same format (e.g., "6.7M", "6,700,000", and "6700000" are considered as the same value).

-For purposes of evaluation we consider three gold standards.
-The NASDAQ gold standard contains data provided by Nasdaq.com on the 100 symbols in the NASDAQ index.
-The Majority100 gold standard contains the voting results from 5 popular financial websites, including NASDAQ, Yahoo!
-Finance, Google Finance, MSN Money, and Bloomberg on the 100 NASDAQ symbols; we vote only on data items provided by at least three sources.
-The Majority200 gold standard includes in addition the voting results for another 100 randomly selected symbols on top of those in Majority100 gold standard to increase variety of data items in the standard.
+For purposes of evaluation we generated a gold standard for the 100 NASDAQ symbols and another 100 randomly selected symbols.
+We took the voting results from 5 popular financial websites: NASDAQ, Yahoo!
+Finance, Google Finance, MSN Money, and Bloomberg; we voted only on data items provided by at least three sources.
+The values in the gold standard are also normalized.